Lundqvist to Caps, goalie carousel spins in NHL free agency - WHIZ News

 Things really worked out perfectly for Markstrom, who left the Canucks to sign a $36 million, six-year contract with the Calgary Flames.
 It was the richest free-agent contract signed by mid-Friday afternoon with an annual cap hit just below the $6.25 million two-time Cup-winning goalie Matt Murray got from Ottawa after his trade there.

-“They really wanted me, and I really wanted to go somewhere where they believe in me,” Markstrom said.
-“They really did that.
-They gave me a great contract and I can’t wait to go out there and play for the Flames and prove to them and everybody else that I’m a good goalie and I’m only going to get better.”

-Khudobin, who famously yelled in the Stars locker room after winning the Western Conference, “We’re not going home!” signed for three years and $10 million to stay with Dallas.
+Another goalie who almost led his team to the Cup is sticking around.
+Khudobin, who famously yelled in the Dallas Stars locker room after winning the Western Conference, “We’re not going home!” signed for three years and $10 million to stay.

 The 34-year-old goaltender had an NHL-best .930 save percentage during the regular season and carried the banged-up Stars to the Cup Final in the Edmonton bubble with a .917 and 2.69 goals-against average playoffs.

+Salary cap-strapped Dallas circled back to Khudobin after he tested the market in free agency.
+He’ll continue to play in tandem with Ben Bishop.

-“Our goaltending has been as good as anybody in the league,” Stars GM Jim Nill said of Khudbon and Ben Bishop.
+“Our goaltending has been as good as anybody in the league,” Stars GM Jim Nill said.
 “We’ve had a lot of success.
 They play for each other.
 We’re fortunate to have two No. 1 goalies.”

-After trading Dubnyk to San Jose, the Minnesota Wild signed former Flames goalie Cam Talbot to an $11 million, three-year deal.
-Talbot goes from a No. 1A job with Calgary to Minnesota’s undisputed starter.

-“Extremely nerve-wracking to be honest,” Talbot said after winding up with a multiyear contract.
-“There might be guys left without a seat.
-We knew there was going to be some shuffling.”
+In other goaltending movement, Cam Talbot left the Flames to sign an $11 million, three-year contract with the Minnesota Wild.
+Minnesota traded former starter Devan Dubnyk to San Jose earlier in the week.

-Thomas Greiss, Craig Anderson, Jimmy Howard and two-time Cup-winner Corey Crawford are among those still looking for a landing spot.
+A flurry of activity Friday leaves Thomas Greiss, Craig Anderson, Jimmy Howard and two-time Cup-winner Corey Crawford as the top goalies left on the market.

-Lundqvist didn’t last long as a free agent.
-The veteran of 887 NHL regular-season and 130 playoff games over his career is still trying to win the Cup for the first time.

 He took the Rangers to the Cup Final in 2014, a rare year he didn’t face the Capitals in the playoffs.
 After losing series to them in 2009 and 2011, Lundqvist eliminated the Capitals three times: 2012, 2013 and 2015.